lekoala/silverstripe-cms-actions/README.md

 See for instance how it's done in my [softdelete module](https://github.com/lekoala/silverstripe-softdelete).

+## Tab tracking

+This extension will also track the active tab when you call save and next / prev and next.
+This allows editing stuff in a row and keep the same tab.

+When clicking on the main tabs, it will also update the url.
+This way, when you reload the page, the good tab will reopen.

+This also allows targeting specific pages with a given tab with links.

 ## Todo

 - Support 4.7 properly (no-ajax buttons are still submitted through ajax)